dirigible-io/dirigible-io.github.io/help/service_clone_import.md

 Clone Import Service
 ===

-Clone Import service provide the end-point for importing cloned content from another instance.
+Clone Import service provides the end-point for importing cloned content from another instance.

 > The end-point is: */clone-import*